zdwvrp/CS-4320/assignments/12-sprint4.md

     - By Saturday, December 14th at 11:59pm, create a release of the final version of your repository.

 ## Due December 5th
-1. Make sure there is a README.md at the base of the repository that describes Deployment instructions for a [mac, ubuntu or other linux based system] [^1]. [**You do NOT need to repeat any basic, Augur installation instructions.**] [^2].
+1. Make sure there is a README.md at the base of the repository that describes Deployment instructions for a mac, ubuntu or other linux based system [^footnote]. **You do NOT need to repeat any basic, Augur installation instructions.** [^footnote].
 	- Step by step instructions on how to install and run your work.
         - Include any dependencies.
         - This will almost certainly entail having somebody try to install it from scratch on a computer you have not been working on; or at least to run it in a new clone folder, using a new python virtual environment.